 If some of your extensions have data you want to migrate, you might need to install these extensions adapted for Magento 2.
 In case the extensions have a different structure in Magento 2 database, use the mapping files provided with the Data Migration Tool.

 Reindex all Magento 2.x indexers.
-For details, see the Configuration guide.
+For details, see the Manage indexers in the Configuration guide.